kevoreilly/CAPEv2/docs/book/src/usage/rooter.rst

     $ sudo python3 utils/rooter.py -g <user>

 The other options are fairly straightforward - you can specify the paths to specific Linux commands.
-By default one shouldn't have to do this though, as the ``rooter`` takes the default paths for the various utilities as per a default setup.
+By default, one shouldn't have to do this though, as the ``rooter`` takes the default paths for the various utilities as per a default setup.

 Virtualenv
 ==========

-Due to the fact that the ``rooter`` must be run as ``root`` user, there are some slight complications when using a ``virtualenv`` to run CAPE.
+Since the ``rooter`` must be run as ``root`` user, there are some slight complications when using a ``virtualenv`` to run CAPE.
 More specifically, when running ``sudo python3 utils/rooter.py``, the ``$VIRTUAL_ENV`` environment variable will not be passed along, due to which Python will not be